onflow/gwg/meetings/GWG-meeting2-Nov28-2023.md

 ### Agenda

 1. Overview of Flow Governance Working Group - Processes and Communication
-2. Welcoming New Members with Introductions
+2. Welcoming new members with Introductions
 3. Highlights and Updates from the Previous Meeting
 4. Presentation of FLIPs Tracker
 5. Discussion on Node Selection Criteria